Facts to Know About Filing Appeals of Florida Family Court Judgments

 How We Can Help

-If you are considering appealing a family law appeals attorney to appeal your case call AAA Family Law at (407) 260-6001 and schedule an initial consultation at our Altamonte Springs office or by phone.
-At the consultation: (a) you will explain the case that you want to appeal, (b) I will discuss what can be done under Florida family law and present you with a legal action plan.
+If you are considering hiring a family law appeals attorney to appeal your case call AAA Family Law at (407) 260-6001 and schedule an initial consultation at our Altamonte Springs office or by phone.
+At the consultation: (1) you will explain the case that you want to appeal, (2) I will discuss what can be done under Florida family law and present you with a legal action plan.
 Then I will quote you a fixed retainer fee (not an hourly rate whose total cost is unpredictable).

 Our retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
 See Family Lawyer Retainer Fees for more information.